In today’s digital world, it’s become easier than ever for businesses to reach their target audience.

 — Wendy’s (@Wendys) February 18, 2020

-Content marketing, while similar to copywriting, places more emphasis on building brand-consumer relationships.
-It uses ebooks, blog posts, newsletters, podcasts, articles, and more, not to sell on a surface level, but to strengthen the bond between the brand and its customers.
+Content marketing places more emphasis on building brand-consumer relationships.
+It uses a variety of mediums to not only sell something on the surface level, but to also strengthen the bond between a brand and its customers.
+Popular channels for content marketing include creating:

 Building and maintaining a brand relationship with consumers is one of the best ways to build a loyal customer base.
 As modern technology makes people feel more and more distant from each other, a human connection with clients is more important than ever.